-Furthermore, pursuant to Italian Decree No. 231 of 21 November 2007 ("Decree 231/2007") and the measures issued by the Bank of Italy, CDP appointed the head of the Compliance and Anti-Money Laundering Department ("AML") as the company's representative concerning anti-money laundering compliance and reporting of suspicious transactions.
+Furthermore, pursuant to Italian Decree No. 231 of 21 November 2007 ("Decree 231/2007") and the measures issued by the Bank of Italy and the Financial Intelligence Unit, CDP appointed the head of the Compliance and Anti-Money Laundering Department ("AML") as the company's representative concerning anti-money laundering compliance and reporting of suspicious transactions.
 As a result, the Compliance and Anti-Money Laundering Department includes a separate anti-money laundering function.
 Such function carries out additional controls in order to verify the adequacy and efficacy of the procedures relating to customer due diligence, data retention and reporting of suspicious transactions, also in compliance with the Group AML Policy.

-Finally, the so called "third level controls" are performed by the Internal Audit department, a permanent, independent and objective function, under the direction of an independent Chief Audit Officer, that reports hierarchically to the Board of Directors, through its Chairman.
+Finally, the so called "third level controls" are performed by the Internal Audit department, a permanent, independent and objective function, under the direction of an independent Head of the Internal Audit department, that reports hierarchically to the Board of Directors, through its Chairman.
 The Board of Directors, as a strategic supervisory body, gives authority to the Internal Audit department, while guaranteeing its independence.
 Furthermore, the necessary link between the Internal Audit department, the body responsible for the management function and the management is guaranteed.